Sajid186/Cpp/README.md

 # Cpp
 This is an open source repository for C++ basics .
 Feel free to use the source code and enjoy.
-Happy coidng!!
+Happy coding!!